Ways to Give |

 And while your gift is saving lives and creating a legacy, it may also provide you with financial benefits, including income for life and significant income-tax deductions.
 Please let us know if you’ve included MDA in your legacy giving plans by filling out this form so we can welcome you into the MDA Legacy Circle.

-A bequest is one of the simplest and easiest ways to remember those people and causes you care about the most.
-Remembering AFMDA in your will or trust helps guarantee that the organization has the resources to continue its critical work.
-A bequest is a sound option for those who want to guarantee support of AFMDA beyond their lifetimes, but also need to ensure availability of their assets while they are still living.
-If you already have a will or trust, there is no need to rewrite your documents to make a bequest — simply add a codicil or amendment that announces your intentions.
+A gift in your will is one of the simplest ways to remember those people and causes you care about the most.
+It’s a sound option for those who want to guarantee support of AFMDA beyond their lifetimes, but also need to ensure availability of their assets while they’re still living.
+If you already have a will or trust, there is no need to rewrite your documents to make a gift — simply add an amendment that announces your intentions.
 See sample bequest language.

 Charitable Gift Annuities